Amfleet: Cafés

 Budd built 54 Amfleet I "Amcafe" cars and 37 Amfleet I "Amdinette" cars.
 The cafés had a snack bar in the middle of the car and 53 coach seats; the dinettes had eight booths and 23 coach seats.
 Each café car weighs about 110000 lb.

 The Amcafe design was unpopular and Amtrak rebuilt the cafés into numerous configurations during the 1980s and 1990s.
 These included all-table dinettes, club cars for use in Metroliner service, and club-dinettes with a mix of tables and club seats.
-By the 2010s most cafes were configured as club-dinettes; some had been converted into all-table dinettes.
+By the 2010s most cafés were configured as club-dinettes; some had been converted into all-table dinettes.
 Five dinettes were rebuilt for use on the Inter-American, a long-distance train operating between Texas and St. Louis; lounge seats replaced the coach seats.
 21 dinettes were also refurbished for Metroliner service.
 By the 2010s all the remaining dinettes were rebuilt with all-table seating, save two which were converted into short-distance coaches.